Now that we have our agent's types defined and have thought through its

 ++ log-orm ((on @ action) lth)

-The last arm in our state definition core is ++unique-time
+The last arm in our state definition core is ++unique-time.
+Since we'll use

 for each poke, so they'd be given the same key and override each other in the